Long-term, aligned private equity

 The Board seeks to develop a strong and ongoing understanding with the Company’s shareholders.

 The Board is available to respond to or address any queries or concerns raised by shareholders.
-Such concerns should be raised via the Company’s Investment Advisor or the Company’s administrator, as appropriate.
+Such concerns should be raised via the Company’s Investment Advisor or the Company’s Administrator, as appropriate.

-Take into account wider stakeholder and social responsibilities and their implications for long-term success
+Take into account wider stakeholder interests, including social and environmental responsibilities and their implications for long‑term success

-Systems need to be in place to solicit, consider and act on feedback from all stakeholder groups.
+Feedback is an essential part of all control mechanisms.
+Systems need to be in place to solicit, consider and act on feedback from all stakeholders.

 ESO Compliance